Effective May 1, 2014, the District of Columbia will begin issuing a REAL ID credential and a Limited Purpose credential.

 You must inform DMV of change in your address either by:

-- Visiting in person at any DMV Service Location (If you do not have a REAL ID credential or a Limited Purpose credential you must make an in-person visit to a DC DMV service center and bring source documents for validation.
+- Visiting in person at any DMV Service Location (If you do not have a REAL ID credential or a Limited Purpose credential you must make an in-person visit to a DC DMV service center and bring the completed driver license/identification card application along with source documents for validation.
 Click here for more information.)

-- Mail proof of residency documents and fee to the following address (You can only use this option if you already have a REAL ID credential (which has a star in the upper right corner) or a Limited Purpose credential (which is marked not for federal purposes).):
+- Mail proof of residency documents, completed driver licence/identification card application, and fee to the following address (You can only use this option if you already have a REAL ID credential (which has a star in the upper right corner) or a Limited Purpose credential (which is marked not for federal purposes).):

 Attn: Change of Address